 One of the main characteristics of Sativa strains is their physical appearance.
 Sativa strains tend to be taller and have thinner leaves.
 They also have a longer flowering time than Indica strains.
 Some popular Sativa strains include Green Crack, Durban Poison, and Super Lemon Haze.

 Cannabis terpene profiles, or the unique blend of aromatic compounds found in the cannabis plant, and giving its unique smell may also play a large role in the experience.
 Different terpene profiles can affect the aroma, flavor, and varying potential effects of a particular strain.

-Some Sativa strains have a high concentration of the terpene limonene, which is known for its citrusy aroma and uplifting effects.
-Other Sativa strains may have a high concentration of the terpene pinene, which is known for its woody, pine-like aroma and its potential to improve focus and memory.
+Some Sativa strains have a high concentration of the terpene limonene.
+It is known for its citrusy aroma and uplifting effects.
+Other Sativa strains may have a high concentration of the terpene pinene.
+Pinene is known for its woody, pine-like aroma and its potential to improve focus and memory.

-Indica strains may have a high concentration of the terpene caryophyllene, which is known for its spicy, clove-like aroma and its potential to provide pain relief.
+Indica strains may have a high concentration of the terpene caryophyllene.
+It is known for its spicy, clove-like aroma and its potential to provide pain relief.